Skip to content

 @Transaction PUBLIC Wrap the method in a transaction — begin/commit, rollback on exception, optional retry, isolation and writability.

-@NoTransaction PUBLIC Assert that the method runs without a (new) transaction; useful for cached PDOs.
+@NoTransaction PUBLIC Assert that no transaction is running when the method is invoked; useful for cached PDOs.

 @Secured PUBLIC Evaluate one or more Permissions against the domain context before proceeding (org.tentackle.security).

-@PreCommit / @PostCommit PUBLIC Register the method to run as part of the pre-/post-commit phase of the surrounding transaction.
+@PreCommit / @PostCommit PUBLIC Defer the method's execution to just before / right after the commit of the surrounding transaction.

-@WithinContext / @NotWithinContext PUBLIC Require that named objects are (not) present in the current domain context.
+@WithinContext / @NotWithinContext PUBLIC Assert that the current domain context is (not) within a given named context.

 @LocalSessionOnly ALL Restrict the method to a local (non-remote) session.